Jessika Carr

-Early life and career
+Early life

-As a teenager, Heiser was overweight; she credits her love of wrestling and desire to become a wrestler as "her escape" and her inspiration to change.
+As a teenager, Heiser was overweight; she credited her love of wrestling and desire to become a wrestler as "her escape" and her inspiration to change.
 With help from a local professional wrestler, who was signed to a developmental contract with WWE, she was able to lose over 60 lbs and become an athlete.

+Professional wrestling career

+Wrestler (2011–2017, 2025–present)

 In July 2010, she started training regularly at Duane Gill's Academy of Professional Wrestling in Severn, Maryland.
+On April 28, 2012, she won the DCW Women's Champion under the ring name Jessie Kaye.
+On June 2, 2013, she became the inaugural VOW Vixen's Champion.
+On September 7, 2013, she became the inaugural ECWA Women's Champion.
+On the October 21, 2016 episode of Women of Honor, Heiser made her Ring of Honor debut under the ring name Kennadi Brink in a match against Rachael Ellering.

+In 2025, she also wrestled in WWE Evolve under the ring name Kalyx.

+Referee (2017–present)

+Heiser signed with WWE in 2017 as a referee under the ring name Jessika Carr.
+She became WWE's first female referee since Rita Chatterton in the 1980s.
+On November 27 2019, she refereed her final match in NXT as she was promoted to Smackdown.
+She was farewelled by Tommaso Ciampa after his loss to Finn Bálor.
 On October 21, 2021, Heiser refereed at Crown Jewel, becoming the first woman to referee in Saudi Arabia, as well as becoming the first female to referee a Hell in a Cell match.

 Personal life

 Heiser credits The Rock, The Undertaker, Trish Stratus and Mickie James as her influences in professional wrestling.